Zemanta/engineering-at-zemanta/1-Services.md

 * place to share news and cool finds on github
 * we even have a bot that tells you what our favorite restaurants serve for lunch today

-A preferred setup for every team member is to have slack set up locally on your machine in a way that **enables them to receive desktop notifications** while you're in the office.
+The preferred setup for every team member is to have slack set up locally on your machine in a way that **enables them to receive desktop notifications** while you're in the office.
 Having slack set up on your phone is neat too.

 The IT manager will give you access to Slack via an email invite.
 Once you log in, make sure you fill out your profile with: